DIY Ripple Milk

 As always, my goal is not to just create and share new recipes but to educate: To give information not opinions.
 The pictures and notes are here to help you make the best choice for you.

-1 cup of dry split peas (cooked in 3 cups of water)
+- 1 cup of dry split peas (cooked in 3 cups of water)

-4 large Medjool dates (3oz)
+- 4 large Medjool dates (3oz)

-2-4 teaspoons of vanilla
+- 2-4 teaspoons of vanilla

-4 tablespoons of Sunflower oil (or oil of choice)
+- 10 teaspoons of Sunflower oil (or oil of choice)

-7-10 cups of water
+- 7-10 cups of water

 DirectionsCooking the split peas: Place 1 cup of dried peas into a bowl and cover with 3 cups of water.
 Let sit for 8 hours or overnight.
 Transfer the peas into a pot or into the pressure cooker.
 If cooking on the stove, cook peas about 1-1 1/2 hours or until the peas are completely soft and all of the water has been absorbed.
 Stir.
 If using an electric pressure cooker, select “beans/lentils” and adjust the time setting to 15 minutes.
 Once the timer goes off, allow the pressure to release naturally.
 This may take up to 15 minutes.
 Remove lid and stir.
 Note, if using the pressure cooker it is important NOT to use the quick release.
 The starch in peas is very light.
 Using the quick release up and out of the pressure cooker through the valve making a mess:

-Place 1 1/2 cups of cooked peas into the large (64oz) Vitamix container.
-Add 3 1/2-5 cups of water, dates, oil and vanilla and let stand (to soften the dates) for 30 minutes.
+Making the milk: Place 1 1/2 cups of cooked peas into the large (64oz) Vitamix container.
+Add 3 1/2-5 cups of water, dates, 1/2 of the oil (5 teaspoons) and vanilla and let stand (to soften the dates) for 30 minutes.
 Blend on High for 1 minute or use the “Smoothie” setting.
 Transfer first batch to mason jars and ice cube trays.
 Repeat the process with the remaining ingredients.
 If If the texture is not to your liking, you may want to run the milk through a nut milk bag to remove the starchy component of the peas.

 Please keep in mind that, if you need it to have a higher caloric content, you will lose quite a few calories this way.
 The milk will keep fresh for about 4 days in the refrigerator.
 How quickly you use the milk will help you decide how much to freeze.
 After I use what is in the refrigerator, I take out only what I will use the next day and let it thaw overnight.